|Date||Aircraft||Route of Flight||Time (hrs)||Total (hrs)|

 With the Warrior's engine humming on the ramp, I listened to Muskegon's tower, approach, and ATIS frequencies.
 All were clear as a bell and I concluded that the repair had been a success.
 A few minutes later, I was climbing away from Muskegon and turning south along the shoreline.
 Cruising at 3000' along Lake Michigan, I heard Dave check in with the departure controller who warned him that I was a few miles ahead.
 There was surprisingly little air traffic that night and departure did not advise me of any airborne targets before terminating radar services at the usual spot near Holland.
 I remained on departure frequency long enough to hear the controller drop Dave from the system, then I toggled to an air-to-air channel and waited.

 "Warrior 481, are you on frequency?" came Dave's query.
 I responded that I was.

 "Mind if I form up?"
 This was a common question whenever we flew together.
 Dave had training and experience in formation flight.
 I trusted him and was comfortable allowing the Decathlon into the little bubble of personal space surrounding my airplane.
 Not having any formal formation training myself, I always flew in the lead position where it was my job to navigate, watch for traffic, and not make any abrupt, unexpected maneuvers.
 It was Dave's job to park himself off my wing and focus most of his attention on the spacing between our aircraft.
 I took my portion of this partnership very seriously.
-One of our aeronautical brethren once deliberately passed too close to a tiny cloud with Dave on his wing, giving Dave a nasty surprise when he found himself in a cloud for a couple of seconds.
+One of our fellow pilots once deliberately passed too close to a tiny cloud with Dave on his wing, giving Dave a nasty surprise when he found himself in a cloud for a couple of seconds.
 Indeed, I tried very hard not to surprise the guy flying close to my airplane.

 |Dave in the Decathlon in formation with Warrior 481 on April 14, 2004|